-Summertime and warm weather bring people out to enjoy community events.
-We would like to remind everyone to watch out for pedestrians, children, bicycles, and motorcycles.
-Also, please make sure you watch out for road crews as we continue with road projects.
-Enjoy your summer and be safe.
+Summertime and warm weather bring people out to enjoy festivals and other events throughout the community.
+We would like to remind everyone to watch out for pedestrians, children, bicycles and motorcycles.
+Also, please make sure you watch out for road crews as we continue with road projects this summer.
+Let's keep everyone safe.